Order Taking App

 The Order Taking App Built for Wholesale, Not Restaurants

 Search “app for taking orders from customers” and the results are almost entirely restaurant point-of-sale and food delivery tools.
 None of them cover how a distributor or wholesaler actually takes orders — from a field rep on a route, and from a trade customer buying in bulk.
-SalesRep Software is built for both.
+SalesPro Hub is built for both.

 In most wholesale and distribution businesses, orders arrive through more than one channel at the same time.
 A rep visiting a store takes the order in person.
 A larger account emails or calls the office directly.
 A regular customer sends a WhatsApp message with a photo of what they need.
 Each of those is really the same event — a customer wanting to buy something — but handled by a different person, in a different format, with no shared record.

-An order taking app fixes this by giving every channel the same destination: reps capture orders on a mobile app that works offline, customers capture their own orders through a self-service portal, and both write to one order queue, against one stock position and one price list per customer.
+An order taking app fixes this by giving every channel the same destination: reps capture orders on a mobile app that works offline, customers capture their own orders through a self-service portal, and both write to one order queue, against the same product stock records and customer pricing.
 Nobody has to reconcile three different sources at the end of the day to know what actually needs to be delivered.

 Rep-Side: Order Entry in the Field